Lyall/FF7RemakeFix/README.md

 ## Known Issues
 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

+- Combat simulator transition animation is displayed at the wrong aspect ratio.

 ## Recommended Mods
 - [FFVIIHook](https://www.nexusmods.com/finalfantasy7remake/mods/74) by [emoose](https://github.com/emoose) - Unlocks the console, allows overriding certain cvars and more.